Eastern Florida State College Employee Orientation Review

 ALL VEHICLES PARKING IN EFSC LOTS MUST DISPLAY A VALID PARKING PERMIT on the left rear bumper or on the left outside of the rear window.
-You may obtain your parking decal at the campus security office.
+You may obtain your parking decal at any Campus Security Office.
 Temporary parking permits are available for guests and when using another vehicle temporarily.

-Vehicle must have the state parking permit or the state-issued handicapped license plate.
+Vehicle must have the state parking permit or the state-issued disabled license plate.

-YELLOW LINES – FACULTY & STAFF ONLY; NO STUDENT PARKING ANYTIME
+YELLOW LINES – FACULTY & STAFF ONLY; NO STUDENT PARKING AT ANY TIME

 RED LINES – FIRE LANES – NO PARKING